aswinnnn/pyscan/README.md

 <h5 align="center"> <i>A dependency vulnerability scanner for your python projects, straight from the terminal.</i> </h5>

-+ 🚀 blazingly fast scanner that can be used within large projects. (see [benchmarks](BENCHMARKS.md))
++ can be used within large projects. (see [benchmarks](BENCHMARKS.md))
-+ 🤖 automatically finds `requirements.txt`, `pyproject.toml` or, the source code.
++ automatically finds dependencies either from configuration files or within source code.
-+ 🧑‍💻 can be integrated into existing build processes.
++ support for poetry,hatch,filt,pdm and can be integrated into existing build processes.
-+ 💽 In its early stage, thus hasn't been battle-hardened yet.
++ hasn't been battle-hardened yet.
 PRs and issue makers welcome.

 ## 🕊️ Install